robocomp/robocomp/classes/dsr/README.md

 ## DSR-API (aka G-API)
 G-API is the user-level access layer to G. It is composed by a set of core methods that access the underlying CRDT and RTPS APIs, and an extendable  set of auxiliary methods added to simplify the user coding tasks.

 The most important features of the G-API are:

-It always works on a copy a node.
+-   It always works on a copy a node.
 The obtention of the copy is done by a core method using shared mutex technology.
 Once a copy of the node is returned, the user can edit it for as long as she wants.
 When it is ready, the node is reinserted in G using another core method.
 This feature makes the API thread-safe.

-There are a group of methods, that include the word local in their name, created to  change the attributes of a node.
+-   There are a group of methods, that include the word local in their name, created to change the attributes of a node.
 These methods do not reinsert the node back into G and the user is left with this responsibility.

-DSRGraph has been created as a QObject to emit signals whenever a node is created, deleted or modified.
+-   DSRGraph has been created as a QObject to emit signals whenever a node is created, deleted or modified.
 Using this functionality, a set of graphic classes have been created to show in real-time the state of G. These classes can be connected at run-time to the signals.
 There is an abstract class from which all of them inherit that can be used to create more user-defined observers of G.

-To create a new node, a unique identifier is needed.
+-   To create a new node, a unique identifier is needed.
 To guarantee this requirement, the node creation method places a RPC call to the special agent idserver, using standard RoboComp communication methods.
 Idserver returns a unique id that can be safely added to the new node.

-G can be serialized to a JSON file from any agent but it is better to do it only from the idserver agent, to avoid the spreading of copies of the graph in different states.# Classes to be included in proto-agents
+- G can be serialized to a JSON file from any agent but it is better to do it only from the idserver agent, to avoid the spreading of copies of the graph in different states.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc4OTU5Mjk5M119
+eyJoaXN0b3J5IjpbMTE4NTI5OTkzM119
 -->